Abrams and Leopard Killers with Missiles at the Ready: What's Known About the New Russian "Courier" Combat Vehicles

 Tracked unmanned robots can also function as flamethrowers, minelayers, and even mini-electronic warfare systems

-New Russian tracked unmanned robots "Courier" intended for military purposes have been spotted during field tests.
+New Russian tracked unmanned robots "Courier," designed for military purposes, have been selected for field tests.
 Footage of the tests has appeared online.

-According to "Rossiyskaya Gazeta", the robots have a universal configuration.
+According to the "Rossiyskaya Gazeta", the robots have a universal configuration.
 In addition to replacing a regular soldier with a 12.7-mm NSVT "Utyos" machine gun or a 30-mm AGS-17 automatic grenade launcher, the tracked "Couriers" are capable of operating with disposable flamethrowers and grenade launchers, serving as minelayers and mini-electronic warfare systems.
-Anti-tank guided missiles are also mounted on the robots, which are capable of crushing M1A1SA Abrams, Leopard 2, T-64BV, and other popular foreign tank models.
+Anti-tank guided missiles are also mounted on the robots, which can crush M1A1SA Abrams, Leopard 2, T-64BV, and other popular foreign tank models.

 The characteristics of the "Courier" are quite simple: